-We sent our ski experts Paul (our Head of Product and Commercial) and Sacha (our Head of Marketing) to the stunning Canadian ski resort of Panorama.
+We sent our ski experts Paul (our Head of Product and Commercial) and Sacha (our Marketing Director) to the stunning Canadian ski resort of Panorama.
 They spent several days exploring and enjoying one of Canada’s best-kept secrets.
 Unknown to most, this hidden gem is just waiting to be discovered.
 Located deep within British Columbia, lying near the end of BC’s famed powder highway.

 If you are looking for a ski resort that’s a little more relaxed than your all-action European resort.
 With a snow record to match the top resorts across North America, then check out our trip review below.